 With the continued progress towards electronic interfacing of provider order entry systems with the LIS, there is a growing need for order entry applications to be in synchrony with the LIS.
 Such synchronization can be difficult since the group responsible for CPOE is often outside the domain of Pathology and has numerous other priorities and limited resources.
 The development of a knowledge management system that serves as a repository of laboratory testing information may offer a solution to the aforementioned challenges.
 Knowledge management may be broadly defined as the process through which organizations generate value from their intellectual and knowledge-based assets.
 A knowledge management system for laboratory information can catalog laboratory staff knowledge and serve as a permanent bank of knowledge that remains even as individual staff members change roles or move to other facilities.
 In addition to CPOE, numerous other clinical applications utilize laboratory data and may benefit from having a laboratory information repository.
 For example, an online laboratory handbook may be generated from the same knowledge management system used for CPOE.

 CPOE systems offer the clinical laboratory a powerful tool to promote appropriate laboratory test selection and enhance the accuracy and efficiency of the entire laboratory testing process.
-Potential CPOE benefits as outlined in this review include improved test utilization, reduced costs, fewer errors, and better adherence to practice guidelines.
+Potential CPOE benefits include improved test utilization, reduced costs, fewer errors, and better adherence to practice guidelines.
 Numerous strategies have been employed within the context of CPOE systems to improve workflows and ordering practices.
-One of the key determinants of the utility and functionality of a given laboratory CPOE system is the ability of the system to interact with other portions of the electronic health record.
+One of the key determinants of the utility and functionality of a given laboratory CPOE system is the ability of the system to interact with LIS and other portions of the electronic health record.
 Given the variability of systems and implementations, laboratory directors must carefully plan CPOE implementations to ensure that the system will meet the institution’s goals and be compatible with its workflows.